felpesm/process-manager-simulator/README.md

 ## How to use
 Basically, there's a makefile on the source code.
 You can compile the source code using gcc and gnu-make.
-Using the following command you will compile the source code:
+Using the following command will compile the source code:

 ```
 make compile
 ```

-The makefile automatically deletes the .o files, but you can use the following command:
+The command above automatically deletes the .o files, but you can use the following command:

 ```
 make clean